Best Split Fins for Scuba Diving – Reviews and Buyers’ Guide

 Choosing the best Split Fins

 After narrowing down to the split fins over the paddle fin, you face yet another tough decision of variety.
 It is essential to choose the right pair as this could potentially make or break your underwater excursions.
 There are various considerations to make when selecting Split Fins.

 First is the wearing technique.
-A split fin can either be open-heel or full-foot.
+A split fin can either be open-heel or full-foot fins.
 The former has a strap that goes around the heel after the foot slipped into the fin.
 It has a quick-release closure and is easily adjusted even while in the water.
-The full-foot slips on like a shoe and doesn’t necessarily require a boot.
+The full-foot fins slips on like a shoe and doesn’t necessarily require a boot.
 We, however, feel that it does not give sufficient support like its fellow counterpart, and additionally cannot be adjusted in water.
+If the foot pocket doesn’t fit your foot perfectly you’ll risk either slipping out or having the foot pocket be too tight.
 Nevertheless, your choice of style primarily depends on personal preference.

 It would help if you also looked for vents in the design.
-These go a long way in reducing the drag.
+These go a long way in reducing the drag of the scuba fins.
 It makes them more efficient, especially for long-distance diving, since they reduce the energy required for propulsion.

 We think that the TUSA SF-15 X-Pert Zoom Scuba Fins are the best split fins available based on price to performance.
-They come with advanced propeller-fin technology and a patented angle-blade design that doubles up on performance.
+These scuba fins come with advanced propeller-fin technology and a patented angle-blade design that doubles up on performance.

-If money doesn’t matter then go for the Atomic Aquatics Open-Heel ones.
-If money is a factor then check to find the Oceanic Vortex V-16 or the Atomic Aquatic full foot fins.
+If money doesn’t matter then go for the Atomic Aquatics Open-Heel scuba diving fins.
+If money is a factor then check to find the Oceanic Vortex V-16 or the Atomic Aquatic full foot scuba diving fins.